EyeVisionsNL/views/README.md

 Compass rose card with everything in it. this requires WindRose card from hacs.

 P2000
-The messages from P2000 from your region will appear here.
+The messages from P2000(dutch police,ambulance,fire codes) from your region will appear here.
 This will require P2000 from hacs.

 thermostat
 Here I have placed mini graphs of the thermostat and a co2 meter.
 I personally use Apollo MSR-2.